lopezyaoming/CONJURE/README.md

 - To shut everything down, simply close the Blender window or press `Ctrl+C` in the terminal.

 The UI Panel will also contain a "Generative Pipeline" section with buttons to manually trigger each stage of the ComfyUI workflow for debugging and direct control.
+- **Generation Mode**: A dropdown allows you to select between `Standard` and `Turbo` modes before starting a generation. `Turbo` mode uses a faster, more lightweight set of workflows for rapid iteration.

 ---